-“It’ll take over,” our neighbor warned, “I cannot believe you planted Perilla.”
-But, I didn’t plant it.
+“It’ll take over,” our neighbor warned, followed by: “I cannot believe you planted Perilla.”
+But, I didn’t plant Perilla.
 Perilla just happens.
-This was years ago, and was the first time I’d heard the name.
+This was years ago, and the first time I’d heard the name.
 Until then, I only knew it as the maroon thing that fluffed in every flower bed (and pot and driveway crack) if allowed, and that the leaves looked like basil but smelled like licorice.
 Continue reading “Driveway-Crack Flowers: Perilla”

 I knew they weren’t box-elder bugs, but what?
 Hundreds and hundreds were mating and scurrying about on a (stupid) bush honeysuckle covered with (stupid) English ivy.
 So I type “red shoulder bug,” into BugGuide and guess what they are?